-Interestingly, only 39% of participants knew about the PulsePoint app before taking the COR training.
-Because the training includes information about the app, we are unsurprised that the percentage had increased to 99% by the end of the training (Figure 11).
-Although we don't present the data in a figure, we also note that 14 participants indicated installing the app for the first time on one or more personal devices between taking the pretest and finishing the training/posttest.
+Around 44% of participants knew about the PulsePoint app before taking the COR training.
+Because the training includes information about the app, we are unsurprised that the percentage had increased to 100% by the end of the training (Figure 11).
+Although we don't present the data in a figure, we also note that 10 of the 36 participants with paired data indicated installing the app for the first time on one or more personal devices between taking the pretest and finishing the training/posttest.